 Are you confused by prepositions and where, specifically, they should go in a sentence?
 Don’t worry!
 You’re not the only one.
-The following discussion was inspired by the feedback I received on my last blog about picking proper pronouns.
 Several students asked if I could clarify whether or not it is acceptable to end a sentence with a preposition.
 Without further ado, let’s dive in!

 As a reminder, a preposition is a word that is used to create a relationship between other words (nouns, pronouns, verbs, and/or adjectives).
 Examples of common prepositions include about, above, across, behind, past, to, toward, with, without, according to, near to, in addition to, and on behalf of.

 Simply put, since the purpose of writing is to clearly communicate your ideas, it is perfectly acceptable in standard English to end a sentence with a preposition if the alternative would create confusion on the part of your reader.
 In informal writing – an email, perhaps – and in conversation, ending with a preposition is more common than not.
 We wouldn’t say, “To whom should I give a high five?”
 We would say, rather, “Who should I give a high five to?”